rubyonjets/dynomite/README.md

 **Be sure to define all validated columns using `field` method**.

-Validations can als be ran manually using the `valid?` method just like with ActiveRecord models.
+Validations can also be ran manually using the `valid?` method, just like with ActiveRecord models.

 ## Callbacks